 First, mix the oils.
 Next, rub the blend onto your chest and to the back of your neck.

-Finally, the website claims that this next coconut essential oil recipe helps eliminate candida.
+Finally, the website claims that this next coconut essential oil recipe might be helpful for those with candida.
 Candida is an overgrowth of fungus.
-Candida overgrowth results from too much yeast.